BrianInGermany/BrianInGermany.github.io/_posts/2020-02-24-welcome-to-the-junkyard.markdown

 ---
 layout: post
-title:  "Welcome to the Junkyard!"
+title:  "On the Nature of Junk"
 date:   2020-02-24 20:26:16 +0100
 categories: jekyll update
 ---